grisuno/LazyOwn/README.md

 Example:
     adgetpass MONTEVERDE ADSync 1 1852B527-DD4F-4ECF-B541-EFCCBFF29E31 194EC2FC-F186-46CF-B44D-071EB61F49CD

+## openredirex
+Command openredirex: Clones, installs, and runs OpenRedirex for testing open redirection vulnerabilities.

+This function performs the following tasks:
+1. Clones the OpenRedirex repository if not already cloned.
+2. Installs the required dependencies using the setup script.
+3. Prompts the user for required inputs like the URL list, payloads file, keyword, and concurrency level.
+4. Executes OpenRedirex to scan the provided URLs for open redirection vulnerabilities.

+Args:
+    line (str): Optional argument for specifying the URL list, payload file, keyword, and concurrency level.

+Returns:
+    None

+Example:
+    openredirex list_of_urls.txt payloads.txt FUZZ 50

+## feroxbuster
+Command feroxbuster: Installs and runs Feroxbuster for performing forced browsing and directory brute-forcing.

+This function performs the following tasks:
+1. Installs Feroxbuster using a `curl` command if it's not already installed.
+2. Prompts the user for required inputs like the target URL, wordlist, file extensions, and additional options.
+3. Executes Feroxbuster for directory enumeration and brute-force attacks.

+Args:
+    line (str): Optional argument for specifying the target URL, wordlist, and other Feroxbuster options.

+Returns:
+    None

+Example:
+    feroxbuster -u http://example.com -w wordlist.txt -x php,html

+## gowitness
+Command gowitness: Installs and runs Gowitness for screenshotting web services or network CIDR blocks.

+This function performs the following tasks:
+1. Ensures that Gowitness is installed (if not, installs it).
+2. Allows the user to select the scan type (single, scan, nmap, report).
+3. Based on the scan type, prompts for the appropriate input (URL or XML file).
+4. Allows the user to choose additional flags based on the scan type.
+5. Executes Gowitness with the chosen parameters.

+Args:
+    line (str): Optional argument for specifying the URL or scan type.

+Returns:
+    None

+Example:
+    gowitness nmap -f scan_results.xml --write-db

+## odat
+Command odat: Runs the ODAT sidguesser module to guess Oracle SIDs on a target Oracle database.

+This function performs the following tasks:
+1. Ensures that ODAT is installed (checks if 'odat.py' exists).
+2. Allows the user to specify the RHOST and port.
+3. Runs ODAT's 'sidguesser' module with the specified parameters.

+Args:
+    line (str): Optional argument for specifying additional ODAT options.

+Returns:
+    None

+Example:
+    odat

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.